MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-data-in-space-pin-reports.md

     If you want to pin the report with the currently applied filters, make sure the **Pin data view with current filters** checkbox is selected before opening the camera.
 When the box is checked, the current filter will be applied when other users, discovering the report, view the card and open the report.

 1. Scan all of the space around you by slowly moving the camera from side to side, as illustrated in the on-screen instructions.
-This allows the app learn the space and map it, in order to be able to create and save a spatial anchor, which the report will be  data providing a durable representation of a 3D point and orientation in a space.
+This allows the app learn the space and map it in order to be able to create and save a spatial anchor.
+The spatial anchor provides a fixed location and orientation for your report in the mapped three dimensional space.

     ![Screenshot of scanning location in order to pin a Power BI report.](./media/mobile-apps-data-in-space-pin-reports/scan-location-for-pinning-report.png)